Azure/multi-cloud-asset-inventory-preview/README.md

     - us-west-2

 #### Azure
-- Ensure to perform Azure operations as an Azure user with the <code style="color : red">Contributor</code> role at the subscription scope.
+- Ensure to perform Azure operations as an Azure user with the `Contributor` role at the subscription scope.
 Please refer to [this document](https://learn.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal?tabs=delegate-condition) for how to assign roles in Azure portal.

 - Supported Azure regions:
     - East US